Mithrandir21/ImageSwitcher/README.md

 ### Change Log

+##### Version 0.3
+- Added Boolean parameters to Switcher functions to indicate whether function called because of user action or because of some system action.

 ##### Version 0.2
 - Made some internal SwitchListener functions public for easier access and functionality.
 - Updated from Fresco 0.7 to 0.8.